-- Tree & obstructions: In order to create space for the extension itself you might need to remove trees or any obstructions that could potentially be in the way, there will of course be a cost to this, unless your willing to get your hands dirty.
+Tree & obstructions: In order to create space for the extension itself you might need to remove trees or any obstructions that could potentially be in the way, there will of course be a cost to this, unless you're willing to get your hands dirty.

 It completely depends on the type of extension that you are planning on having, here are a few examples and how long you can expect them to take: